High School Student Resume Template

 As a high school student with limited work experience, it can be hard to know how to organize your resume, and what to include.
 By focusing on your education, volunteer, and extracurricular experience, you can craft a strong resume that will stand out to an employer.

 Read below for more detailed tips on writing a high school resume.
-Also, read below for a resume template that lists the information you should include in your high school resume.
-Use the template to generate a list of information to include on your own resume.
+You’ll also find a downloadable resume template that lists the information you should include in your high school resume.
+Use this template to generate a list of information to include on your own resume.

 What to Include in Your Resume